Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Behavior and numerical simulations of the adaptive NDW model

-In our simulations, we consider the following types of opinion states: \begin{itemize} \item{Consensus: We say that a system is in consensus at a given time if all agents have a single opinion value at that time.} \item{Polarization: We say that a system is polarized at a given time if there are two opinion clusters at that time.
+In our simulations, we consider the following types of opinion states: \begin{itemize} \item{Consensus: We say that a system is in consensus at a given time if all agents have the same opinion at that time.} \item{Polarization: We say that a system is polarized at a given time if there are two opinion clusters at that time.
 Our notion of polarization does not consider the sizes of these clusters (no matter how small they are).} \item{Fragmentation: We say that a system is fragmented at a given time if there are three or more opinion clusters at that time.
-We again to not consider the sizes of these clusters.} \item{Pseudo-consensus: We say that nodes with opinions that converge to values within each others' confidence bounds but not to the exact same opinion, with a tolerance of 0.001 {(two opinions that are separated by less than the tolerance are ``the same" opinion)}, are in ``pseudo-consensus''.
-In a pseudo-consensus, the opinions are very close to each other, but they are not precisely the same.
-(Our use of the term ``pseudo-consensus'' has some similarities with the usage in \cite{kan2023}, but it is not exactly the same.)
-Polarized and fragmented states can have opinion clusters in pseudo-consensus.} \end{itemize}
+We again do not consider the sizes of these clusters.} \item{Pseudo-consensus: Consider a set of nodes with at least two distinct opinion values.
+If the difference in the opinions between any two consecutive nodes (which we order by their opinion values) is less then the confidence bound, then the nodes are in pseudo-consensus.
+(For example, a set of nodes with opinion values $\{0.1,0.2,0.3\}$ is in pseudo-consensus for $\epsilon > 0.1$.)
+Polarized and fragmented states can have opinion clusters in pseudo-consensus.
+In our simulations, we choose numerical tolerances to quantify what it means for node opinions to differ from each other.
+We categorize nodes as having the ``same'' opinion when their opinion values differ by less than $10^{-6}$.
+In practice, in our computations, all nodes with ``different" opinions differ in their opinion values by at least $10^{-2}$.} \end{itemize}